inspire-eu-validation/metadata/A.12.IR12.srv.type.md

 **Test method**

 If the type of the resource is service, exactly one name describing the type of service must be given.
-The test first checks if a service type element is given at [serviceType](#serviceType) and if it is unique throughout the document.
+First, a check is performed to establish whether the [serviceType](#serviceType) element occurs exactly once in the document.
 The test then checks if the element [serviceType](#serviceType) contains text that equals one of the types given in http://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceType ([TG MD](./README.md#ref_TG_MD) Chap.
 1.3.1.)

 If the type of the resource was not service, this test is omitted.